Robert Woods (wide receiver, born 1992): 2016 season

 Woods entered training camp as a starting wide receiver in 2016.
 Rex Ryan retained Woods and Sammy Watkins as the starting wide receiver tandem to begin the regular season in 2016.

-Woods was inactive during the Bills' Week 7 loss at the Dolphins due to a foot injury.
-Two weeks later, he caught a season-high ten passes for 162 yards during a 31–25 road loss against the Seattle Seahawks.
+Woods was inactive for the Bills' Week 7 road loss to the Dolphins due to a foot injury.
+Two weeks later, he caught a season-high 10 passes for 162 yards in a 31–25 road loss against the Seattle Seahawks.
 Woods was sidelined for two games (Weeks 12–13) due to a knee injury.

 Woods finished his fourth season with 51 receptions for 613 yards and a touchdown in 13 games and ten starts.

 Los Angeles Rams

 2017 season

 On March 9, 2017, Woods was signed by the Los Angeles Rams to a five-year, $34 million contract that includes $15 million guaranteed.
 Woods entered training camp slated as the No. 1 starting wide receiver.
 Head coach Sean McVay named Woods and Sammy Watkins the starting wide receivers to begin the regular season.

 During Week 3, Woods caught six passes for 108 yards in a 41–39 road victory over the 49ers on Thursday Night Football.
-In Week 8, he had four catches for 70 yards and caught two touchdowns during a 51–17 road victory over the New York Giants.
+In Week 8, he had four receptions for 70 yards and caught two touchdowns during a 51–17 road victory over the New York Giants.
 The performance marked Woods' first multi-touchdown game of his career.
-In the next game, Woods caught eight passes for a season-high 171 yards and two touchdowns in a 33–7 victory over the Houston Texans.
+In the next game, Woods recorded eight receptions for a season-high 171 yards and two touchdowns in a 33–7 victory over the Houston Texans.
 During the game, he caught a 94-yard touchdown reception to set a franchise record for the longest touchdown reception since 1964.
 It was the most receiving yards by a Rams player since Torry Holt had 200 receiving yards in a 2003 game against the 49ers.
-The following week, Woods caught a season-high eight passes for 81 yards during a 24–7 road loss against the Minnesota Vikings.
+The following week, Woods caught a season-high eight passes for 81 yards during a 24–7 road loss to the Minnesota Vikings.
 He sustained a shoulder injury in the fourth quarter and was inactive for the next three games (Weeks 12–14).
 McVay decided to rest Woods and multiple starters for the regular-season finale against the 49ers in preparation for the playoffs.
-The Rams lost 34–13.

 Woods finished his first season with the Rams with 56 receptions for a career-high 781 yards and five touchdowns in 12 games and 11 starts.

-The Rams finished the 2017 season atop the National Football Conference (NFC) West with an 11–5 record.
+The Rams finished the 2017 season atop the NFC West with an 11–5 record and qualified for the playoffs.
 On January 6, 2018, Woods started in his first NFL playoff game and caught a game-high nine passes for 142 yards during a 26–13 loss to the Atlanta Falcons in the Wild Card Round.